 If you’ll be including video tutorials, you’ll need a good recording software that will allow you to capture your screen view, and you may want one that also makes it easy to capture video of yourself as you talk.
 Or if you’ll be making video tutorials on a subject that’s not computer-based, like how to build something or sew something, then you’ll need either a camera to shoot your video with, or should do some research into how to use your smartphone to shoot videos that look high quality.

 No matter how you shoot your video, you’ll need to edit it as well, so look into and invest in video editing software.
 Note that some types of screen recording software will also include an editing component, so if you’re doing screen view-style tutorials, you can probably find one product for both recording and editing.

-Step 4: Create your tutorial.
+Step 7: Create your online course.

 This is the final step of any information product you create.
 When you take the time to put a high-quality information product together, you need to put at least a comparable amount of time into getting it in front of people or what’s the point?

 If you’re building an information-based business beyond this one course, work its promotion into your larger business marketing plan.
 Share it on social media.
 Make use of content marketing to drive relevant traffic to your site.
 Work on building an email list so you can do email marketing.
 And consider if it’s worth using paid advertising on search engines or social media sites to expand its reach.
 If your brand doesn’t already have an audience, paid ads will be the most effective way to start reaching people.